wrakocy/Bicep/README.md

 # Getting Started

-1. Open the root project folder in VS Code (with both the Bicep extension for VS Code and the Azure CLI installed).
+1. If you haven't already, install VS Code, the Bicep extension for VS Code and the latest version of the Azure CLI.

+2. In VS Code, open the root project folder.

 3. In VS Code's Terminal window, log into your Azure tenant: